 - Similar Professions include: sales agents and market researchers.

-- Some of the skills valued at this career are: Systematic Thinking, Communication and organization.
+- Some of the skills valued at this career are: Systematic Thinking, Communication and organisation.

 Although in the past you had to acquire a degree before going down a certain career path.
 That is no longer required.
 Nowadays, there are online marketing degrees, open universities and even certified courses you can take at your leisure.
 That is not to say that business school is not important; it is the most efficient and complete path to enter the field of marketing specialists.
 Although, a graduate from a reputable business school with a degree in marketing may look flashy on your resume, there are multiple roads that can ultimately lead you to the same path.